Menu

 Mutual Respect and Tolerance of Those with Different Faiths and Beliefs

 The class rules which are drawn up at the beginning of each academic year, set clear expectations of respectful conduct and good learning behaviour.
-This is all outlined in the Behaviour Policy.
+This is all outlined in the Behaviour for Learning Policy.

 Our PSHE and RE curriculums offer pupils the opportunity to discuss differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations.
 We work hard to ensure pupils value and respect these and see the positive in every individual.
 Our regular merit assemblies help everyone to feel valued and have their strengths recognised by others.

-A consistent behaviour policy is in place to encourage pupils to take responsibility, with support when needed, to resolve conflict and repair relationships.
+A consistent Behaviour for Learning Policy is in place to encourage pupils to take responsibility, with support when needed, to resolve conflict and repair relationships.

-Little Kingshill Combined School is a member of the Holmer Green Senior School Partnership which allows all pupils at our school to participate in sports events, to experience competitive events and have an opportunity to put into practice both their sporting skills and their sportsmanship.
+Little Kingshill Combined School works closely with local schools in order to allow all pupils at our school to participate in sports events, to experience competitive events and have an opportunity to put into practice both their sporting skills and their sportsmanship.

 Assemblies and discussions involving prejudices and prejudiced-based bullying have been supported by subsequent learning in RE and PSHE.